Killarney Heights: Transport

 Killarney Heights is accessible by road, via Warringah Road.
 Access to Warringah Road is via Roseville Bridge, via Spit Bridge and Wakehurst Parkway or via Forest Way.
-Killarney Heights is about a 20-minute drive from the city during non-peak hours.
-The only public transport around this area is provided by bus company CDC NSW.
+Killarney Heights is about a 20-minute drive from the city during non-peak hours.((Google Maps)) (2026).
+"Killarney Heights, New South Wales 2087 to Sydney, New South Wales" The only public transport around this area is provided by bus company CDC NSW.
 Routes that go through Killarney Heights include services to and from the City and Chatswood.

 History

 Prior to the arrival of the First Fleet, the area was inhabited by the Aboriginal Cadigal peoples.
-It also got its name from a town in the County Kerry region of southwest Ireland.
+The name is from a town in County Kerry in southwest Ireland.

 The suburb was originally part of Forestville and the area was developed from the 1950s as South Forestville and Heidelberg.
 The suburb east of Starkey Street became the site of considerable development by LJ Hooker in the early 1960s prior to the completion of the second Roseville Bridge in 1966.
 West of Starkey Street was Crown land.

 Killarney Heights Post Office opened on 1 December 1965 and closed in 1987.

 In February 1979, a Lithuanian couple who believed they were being chased by Soviet agents were discovered in bushland adjacent to the suburb.
 Stepan Petrosys (81) and his 68-year-old wife were discovered after having lived in a cave for 28 years.
 Local children who frequented the bush knew of these people as early as 1960.

 A guide book called "Killarney Heights – Secrets of a Sleepy suburb" was published in November 2022.
-The book is an A-Z of fascinating facts, interesting insights and hyper-local heritage.